 Universidad CLAEH offers foreign students several modalities: undergraduate students who meet the admission requirements and exchange students with partner universities.

 In Uruguay, university institutes are those institutions authorized by the Ministry of Education and Culture that develop university-level programs in less than three disciplinary areas.
 The degrees they award are as valid as those issued by a university institution, so there are no differences when it comes to the authorization to practice university professions.

 PRIVATE INSTITUTIONS WITH TERTIARY COURSES

-The initiatives with the community, known as “university extension", is also a highly developed practice by all universities, linking university knowledge with the needs of different communities, vulnerable populations or specific territories.
+Community engagement initiatives, known as “university outreach”, are also a widespread practice in all universities, linking university knowledge with the needs of different communities, vulnerable populations, or specific territories.

-All the universities carry out social activities to welcome new generations, foreigners, and for degree courses, which are an ideal excuse to generate social ties and fraternity.
-Additionally, there are student associations that lead different types of activities to fulfill the needs of academic and extra-curricular development.
+All universities organize social activities to welcome new generations and foreign students, as well as graduation ceremonies, which are an ideal excuse to create social and fraternity bonds.
+In addition, student associations carry out different types of activities to meet the needs of curricular and extracurricular academic development.